-COMMITTEE PROCEDURAL RULES Appointment of District Fee Arbitration Panel Members
+COMMITTEE PROCEDURAL RULES

+Appointment of District Fee Arbitration Panel Members

-- 1. The State of Wisconsin is divided into Districts for purposes of these Rules, each of which has a Fee Arbitration Panel from which volunteer arbitrators are selected to arbitrate individual disputes.
+- 1. The State of Wisconsin is divided into Districts for purposes of these Rules, each of which has a district chair and a Fee Arbitration Panel from which volunteer arbitrators are selected to arbitrate individual disputes.
+The Chair of the Fee Arbitration Committee shall appoint the chairperson for each district whose responsibility it is to review requests for arbitration and assign cases to a panel or individual arbitrators and to handle or delegate handling of any issues which may arise in a district. - 2.
 The Fee Arbitration Panels are to consist of at least nine lawyers and, where possible, three nonlawyers.
-Every effort is made to have nonlawyers serve as panelists. - 2.
+Every effort is made to have nonlawyers serve as panelists. - 3.
 Lawyers on each district panel are to be selected from a diverse and broad spectrum of the State Bar and from law firms, sole practitioners, corporate counsel, government counsel, licensed but not practicing attorneys, and from diverse substantive areas of the law.
-Lawyer members must be members of the State Bar in good standing and must have practiced or been licensed for at least five years before appointment. - 3.
-The State Bar President shall appoint the chairperson for each District.
-Panelists, both lawyers and nonlawyers may be appointed by the district chairperson or the State Bar President.
-Panelist shall serve three year terms.
+Lawyer members must be members of the State Bar in good standing and must have practiced or been licensed for at least five years before appointment. - 4.
+Panelists, both lawyers and nonlawyers may be appointed by the district chairperson or the Chair of the Fee Arbitration Committee.
+Panelists shall serve three-year terms.
 As each panelist's term expires, a successor is to be appointed for a term of three years.
-A panelist may serve multiple or successive terms. - 4.
+A panelist may serve multiple or successive terms.

+- 5. The Chair of the Fee Arbitration Committee may, in his or her discretion, establish a statewide panel of arbitrators to review and decide matters where special expertise may be required or for claims under \$2,000. - 6.
 If a panelist's term expires before a pending arbitration proceeding has ended, the panelist's term shall be extended until that arbitration proceeding has ended.
 However, this limited extension shall not delay the appointment of a successor, which successor may immediately serve on other panels.